jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 Since the Data Archive is far easier, I'm going to start visualizing the data retrieved from the JSON archive.
-In the future I may use the Fitbit API if I decide to make this a live website or something.
+In the future I may use the Fitbit API if I decide to make this a live website.
-Using R to visualize this would be easy, however; I want to use some pretty javascript graphs so I can host this as a demo on my website.
+Using R to visualize this would be convenient, however; I want to use some pretty javascript graphs so I can host this as a demo on my website.

 ## Heart Rate

-My biggest quirk with the Fitbit website is that it only displays your continuous heart rate in one day intervals.
+My biggest complaint with Fitbit's website is that they only display your continuous heart rate in one day intervals.
 If you zoom out to the week or month view, it aggregates it as the number of minutes you are in each heart rate zone.
 This is fine for the fitbit app where you have limited screen space and no good ways of zooming in